-Wonder Woman wasn’t marred by the cares of the world or the after effects of war; therefore, she was open.
+Wonder Woman wasn’t marred by the cares of the world or the after-effects of war; therefore, she was open.
 She believed in the humanity of people while remaining hopeful and optimistic about human potential.
 We can mimic that by maintaining a faith position, despite everything going on around us.
 When presented with options, we can choose respect.
 Where possible, we can assume positive intent.
-We can also choose to make peace a practice and hope a habit, so we know when to resist, versus when to fight.
+We can also choose to make peace our practice and hope our habit, so we know when to resist, versus when to fight.

 That’s the beauty of wonder; a feeling of surprise mingled with admiration, caused by something unexpected.
 We open the door to restoration, reconciliation, and renewed hope when we don’t attempt to predetermine outcomes.